Visualise Your Thesis

 Meet with an expert one-on-one sessions

-Between July 15th and 26th the Learning Enhancement & Innovation will be on hand to provide one-on-one support to entrants.
-You can book a session with a team member using Calendly.
+The Learning Enhancement & Innovation will be on hand to provide one-on-one support to entrants.
 The sessions will run for 1 hour in The Cog which is located on Level 7 of Kenneth Wills building, North Terrace.

 Top tips to get you started